-The AAPD defines medically necessary care (MNC) as the reasonable and appropriate diagnostic, preventive, and treatment services (including supplies, appliances, and devices) and follow-up care as determined by qualified, appropriate health care providers in treating any condition, disease, injury, or congenital or developmental malformation.
+The AAPD defines medically necessary care (MNC) as the reasonable and essential diagnostic, preventive, and treatment services (including supplies, appliances, and devices) and follow-up care as determined by qualified health care providers in treating any condition, disease, injury, or congenital or developmental malformation.
 MNC includes all supportive health care services that, in the judgment of the attending dentist, are necessary for the provision of optimal quality therapeutic and preventive oral care.
 These services include, but are not limited to, sedation, general anesthesia, and utilization of surgical facilities.
-MNC must take into account the patient's age, developmental status, and psychosocial well-being, in addition to the setting appropriate to the needs of the child and family.
+MNC must take into account the patient's age, developmental status, and psychosocial well-being, in addition to the clinical setting appropriate to meet the needs of the patient and family.1

 MNC is based upon current preventive and therapeutic practice guidelines formulated by professional organizations with recognized clinical expertise.
 Such recommendations ideally are evidence based but, in the absence of conclusive evidence, may rely on expert opinion and clinical observations.
 Expected benefits of care should outweigh potential risks.
 MNC increases the probability of good health and well-being and decreases the likelihood of an unfavorable outcome.
-Value of services is an important consideration, and all stakeholders should recognize that cost-effective care is not necessarily the least expensive treatment.2 form and function of the dentition, and to correct facial disfiguration or dysfunction.
+Value of services is an important consideration, and all stakeholders should recognize that cost-effective care is not necessarily the least expensive treatment.2

+Dental care is medically necessary to prevent and eliminate orofacial disease, infection, and pain, to restore the form and function of the dentition, and to correct facial disfiguration or dysfunction.
 Following the US Surgeon General's report3 emphasizing that oral health is integral to general health, the US Department of Health and Human Services recommended changing perceptions of the public, policy makers, and healthcare providers so that oral health becomes an accepted component of general health.4 Oral diseases can have a direct and devastating impact on overall health, especially for those with certain systemic health problems or conditions.